 CodeClock Time Tracker

-A VS Code extension for freelancers and developers to track time spent on projects offline.
+A VS Code extension for developers and teams to track time spent on projects offline.
 No cloud required - all data stays on your machine.

 Features